2015 Stanford Cardinal football team

 The 2015 Stanford Cardinal football team represented Stanford University in the 2015 NCAA Division I FBS football season.
 The Cardinal were led by fifth-year head coach David Shaw.
 They played their home games at Stanford Stadium and were members of the North Division of the Pac-12 Conference.

 In 2015, the Cardinal were the champions of the Pac-12.
 After finishing in first place in the North Division, they beat USC in the Pac-12 Championship Game by a score of 41–22.
 They defeated Iowa 45–16 in the Rose Bowl on January 1, 2016.

 The Cardinal finished the season ranked #3 in the final Coaches Poll, their highest final ranking in the history of that poll.
 They were similarly ranked #3 in the final AP Poll, their highest final ranking in 75 years, following the 1940 national championship season.

-Previous season

-After two consecutive Pac-12 championships, the Cardinal finished second in the North Division with an 8–5 record, ending its season by defeating Maryland in the 2014 Foster Farms Bowl.